 Our law firm has successfully obtained complete refunds in dealer fraud cases, where our clients have received their down payment, all monthly payments, and registration fee payments back from the dealer.
 Moreover, we have successfully obtained our attorney’s fees from dealers without charging anything out-of-pocket from our clients so that our representation ends up completely free for dealer fraud victims.

 This is possible because of statutes such as California Consumer Legal Remedies Act and the Unfair Competition Law.
 These statutes contain fee shifting provisions that allow consumers to receive their attorney’s fees from the dealers that are engaged in unfair, unlawful, or fraudulent acts or practices.
 We, in turn, do not charge our clients out-of-pocket and rely on our ability to obtain our fee from the dealer upon completion of the case.

 Some consumers are hesitant to pursue their rights or delay doing so for one reason or another.
 This may only cause problems in the future.
-Once you learn that a dealer sold you a car that was in an accident, you must act fast.
+Once you learn that the car dealer didn’t disclose an accident, you must act fast.
 There are several reasons for not delaying your claim:

 First, what some consumers do not realize is that they have paid premium for a used car with a ‘clean history.’
 Since most people do not want to buy cars with a prior accident damage, used cars that have been involved in an accident are universally worth less than those without prior accident damage.
 This only becomes apparent when the consumer wants to resell the car or to trade it in for another car.
 A dealer considering your vehicle for a trade-in will check your car’s history and will thoroughly inspect your car for any prior damage.
 Once they learn that your vehicle had a prior accident they will only pay the fraction of the price you intended to sell it for.